dceddia/svelte-sass-template/README.md

 This Svelte app is based on the project template at [https://github.com/sveltejs/template](https://github.com/sveltejs/template), with the addition of SASS/SCSS support from [svelte-preprocess](https://github.com/kaisermann/svelte-preprocess).

+It supports VSCode syntax highlighting out of the box, with the `svelte.config.js` file.
+For more on how this works, read [Svelte with SASS/SCSS in VSCode](https://daveceddia.com/svelte-with-sass-in-vscode/).

 It also should handle the other processors enabled by `svelte-preprocess`:

 - pug